anvi-report-circularity

 This program takes advantage of paired-end read technology and uses reverse-forward (RF) read pairs to determine whether a given contig in a given bam-file is circular, linear, or indeterminate by making use of the insert size distributions in the entirety of the bam-file.

-anvi-report-circularity ANY-SORTED-BAM-FILE.bam \ -o CIRCULARITY-REPORT.txt
+anvi-report-circularity AP7F060721I7.bam \ -o AP7F060721I7-REPORT.txt

 The following describes what anvi-report-circularity does step by step while shedding light on the purpose and relevance of the command-line parameters.

---max-num-pairs-for-is-est forward-reverse (FR) pairs from across all contigs (this is to make sure the program does not process ALL reads in a bam-file).
+• Estimate insert-size statistics.
+The run starts by trying to establish an understanding of the insert size statistics by sampling up to --max-num-pairs-for-is-est forward-reverse (FR) pairs from across all contigs (this is to make sure the program does not process ALL reads in a bam-file).
 Then, it computes the median insert size for the library, M, and its median absolute deviation, MAD.
 For this to work, a minimum of --min-pairs-for-stats FR pairs is required, otherwise we can’t have an M and so the program stops with an error already.
-MAD should NEVER be zero (since it would indicate that you have a hyper-uniform library, but it is not possible), but in case you are running the program with simulated data, the program simply assumes MAD equals 1.0 and moves on.If you prepared your genomic or shotgun metagenomic libraries without a proper size selection step, this program will unlikely work well since M will be irrelevant for most pairs, and MAD will be relatively useless.
+MAD should NEVER be zero (since it would indicate that you have a hyper-uniform library, but it is not possible), but in case you are running the program with simulated data, the program simply assumes MAD equals 1.0 and moves on.

-Scan each contig.
+• Scan each contig.
 Then the program proceeds to read in the bam-file for each contig to count FR pairs, and keep track of reads near contig edges.
-If the length of a contig, L is shorter than 2 × M, they will be ignore ad this step as their miserable length would make it impossible for the downstream code to confidently determine if they are circular or not.
+If the length of a contig, L is shorter than 2 × M, they will be ignore at this step as their miserable length would make it impossible for the downstream code to confidently determine if they are circular or not.
 These contigs are marked as indeterminate in the output file with a warning flag.

-Compute the expected number of RFs.
+• Compute the expected number of RFs.
 The algorithm then calculates the expected number of RF pairs for a given contig of length L to be circular using the following logic,

 E[RF] = N_FR × M / (L - M)